ubxtool [OPTIONS} [server[:port[:device]]]

 Get the value of ITEM from LAYER, starting at POSITION, up to END key/value pairs (UBX-CFG-VALGET).
 All parameters past ITEM are optional and decimal.
 If LAYER is absent, then layers 0, 1, 2 and 7 are all requested.
 See the section on CONFIGURATION ITEMS

-Specifies port ID # (interface) for port-related commands.
+Specifies port ID # (interface) for port-related commands such as UBX_CFG-PRT.

 Send a preset command the GPS.
 Usually accepts one parameter, PRESET, the name of the command to send.
 A few PRESETS, like LOG-FINDTIME, accept additional comma separated parameters.
 More than one -p may be used.